-- For the frosting: To brown the butter, use a small saucepan, and cut the butter into pieces.
+- To brown the butter, use a small saucepan, and cut the butter into pieces.
 Melt the butter over medium heat and allow it to boil and bubble.
-Once it’s starts boiling, stir it frequently and it will slowly start to turn an amber color and releases a nutty aroma.
+Once it starts boiling, stir it frequently and it will slowly start to turn an amber color and releases a nutty aroma.
 Remove the butter from the heat and place in the freezer for 20-25 minutes and then stir until smooth.

-- Slowly add the powdered sugar 1 cup at a time powdered sugar, alternating in some of the liquid ingredients (Rum, milk and vanilla) The frosting will be thick at times, but as you slowly add the liquid, it will become smoother.
+- Slowly add the powdered sugar 1 cup at a time, alternating in some of the liquid ingredients (Rum, milk and vanilla).
+The frosting will be thick at times, but as you slowly add the liquid, it will become smoother.
 Beat the frosting each time you add the powdered sugar until the frosting is completely smooth, whipped and fluffy.

 - Spread 1/3 of the frosting on top of the first layer, and drizzle some caramel and chopped nuts if desired.
 Then spread the remaining frosting over the cooled cake.
 Garnish with caramel and walnuts.
 Store in an airtight container.

-- Original cake recipe is from Better Homes and Gardens
+- The original cake recipe is from Better Homes and Gardens.

 - For more tips about brown butter, see my how-to post.

-- If you’d like to prepare the brown butter ahead of time (up to 3 days), you can place the brown butter in the refrigerators and leave until it reaches a solid state.
+- If you’d like to prepare the browned butter ahead of time (up to 3 days), you can place the butter in the refrigerator and leave it until it reaches a solid state.
 Then, you’ll simply melt the butter in the microwave for 30-60 seconds and stir it until it’s smooth.
 It won’t be completely melted, but just thick enough that you can get it nice and smooth.

-- The rum in the frosting is optional.
+- Substitutes for Rum: The rum in the frosting is optional.
 To omit, sub with additional milk.
-You should need 2-4 tablespoons of liquid to achieve the consistency in the frosting.
+You should need 2-4 tablespoons of liquid to achieve the right consistency for the frosting.
 Spiced rum is best.

-- For added flavor, lightly toast the nuts for 5-10 minutes prior to adding to the cake
+- Toast the Nuts: For added flavor, lightly toast the nuts for 5-10 minutes prior to adding them to the cake.

 - Category: Cake